Soil carbon: Organic carbon

+Animal bodies and excreta also add organic matter, and thus carbon, to the soil.
+Within the soil, carbon is cycled extensively by microbes such that microbial necromass can make up 30 to 80% of the carbon in soil.

+As organic substances are broken down, they form smaller molecules that can be physically or chemically stabilized in the soil.
+Chemically stabilized organic matter is known as mineral-associated organic matter (MAOM).
+MAOM is formed when organic compounds adhere to clay, iron oxide, or other mineral surfaces in the soil, making them more resistant to microbial degradation and loss from the soil carbon pool.

 Soil organic carbon is divided between living soil biota and dead biotic material derived from biomass.
 Together these comprise the soil food web, with the living component sustained by the biotic material component.
 Soil biota includes earthworms, nematodes, protozoa, fungi, bacteria and different arthropods.

-Detritus resulting from plant senescence is the major source of soil organic carbon.
-Plant materials, with cell walls high in cellulose and lignin, are decomposed and the not-respired carbon is retained as humus.
-Cellulose and starches readily degrade, resulting in short residence times.
-More persistent forms of organic C include lignin, humus, organic matter encapsulated in soil aggregates, and charcoal.
-These resist alteration and have long residence times.

 Soil organic carbon tends to be concentrated in the topsoil.
 Topsoil ranges from 0.5% to 3.0% organic carbon for most upland soils.
 Soils with less than 0.5% organic C are mostly limited to desert areas.
 Soils containing greater than 12–18% organic carbon are generally classified as organic soils.
-High levels of organic C develop in soils supporting wetland ecology, flood deposition, fire ecology, and human activity.
+High levels of organic C develop in soils when organic matter additions are greater than losses, typically in areas with limited drainage such that water saturation prevents decomposition, including swamps, bogs, and marshes.

 Fire derived forms of carbon are present in most soils as unweathered charcoal and weathered black carbon.
 Soil organic carbon is typically 5–50% derived from char, with levels above 50% encountered in mollisol, chernozem, and terra preta soils.